Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Discussion

-Addressing the aforementioned challenges, we formulate best practices (BP1-6).
-First, to address C1 and C3, we argue that professionals should embrace elements of data fabric (BP1).
-A recent study supports this claim. \citet{Whyte2022DataPlatform} reason that organizations should embrace decentralized and centralized capabilities for the \textit{next-generation data platform}.
-Furthermore, we argue that organizations need to empower domains and closely observe and track their progress (BP2) to address C2, C3, and C5.
-In line with \citet{Dehghani2022DataScale}, we describe the need to empower domains.
-However, the great importance to observe data products as motivation for providers and for prioritization purposes is novel and needs further research.
-Furthermore, \citet{Dehghani2022DataScale} suggests an iterative approach for the transition towards a data mesh.
-We can confirm that approach after the analysis of our interview transcripts and provide further guidelines in BP3 to navigate organizational challenges (C5, C6).
+Addressing the aforementioned challenges, we formulate implementation strategies (IS1-6).
+First, to address C1 and C3, we argue that professionals should introduce a cross-domain steering unit (IS1).
+A recent study supports this claim.
+Reference \cite{Whyte2022DataPlatform} reasons that organizations should embrace decentralized and centralized capabilities for the \textit{next-generation data platform}.
+Furthermore, we argue that organizations need to empower domains and closely observe and track their progress (IS2) to address C2, C3, and C5.
+In line with reference \cite{Dehghani2022DataScale}, we describe the need to empower domains.
+Nevertheless, the great importance of observing data products as motivation for providers and for prioritization purposes is novel and needs further research.
+Furthermore, reference \cite{Dehghani2022DataScale} suggests an iterative approach for the adoption of the data mesh concept.
+We can confirm that approach after the analysis of our interview transcripts and provide further insights in IS3 on how to navigate organizational challenges (C5, C6).

-Dodge the hype (BP4) is unique in the context of data mesh, but not in the context of artificial intelligence (AI), e.g., \citet{Burgess2018DontHype} describes issues related to the usage of hype-related terminology like blockchain, AI, etc. We further suggest professionals favor small dedicated teams over a larger number of employees, that provide data products (BP5).
-This best practice addresses the need for prioritization and motivation of data product providers (C2, C5) \cite{Vestues2022AgileStudy}.
-Lastly, we argue that organizations should consider a data product steward (BP6) to ensure data quality, fitness, and accessibility.
+Conscious adoption (IS4) is an important aspect when implementing a data mesh.
+Organizations should first go through a thorough assessment of their current data architecture before adopting data mesh in an organization---instead of a purely hype-related motivation \cite[c.f.]{Burgess2018DontHype}.
+We further suggest professionals favor small dedicated teams over a larger number of employees for the provision of data products (IS5).
+This implementation strategy addresses the need to prioritize data products using limited resources (C2, C5) \cite{Vestues2022AgileStudy}.
+Lastly, we argue that organizations should consider extending the data product owners' responsibilities or creating a data product steward role (IS6) to ensure data quality, compliance, fitness, and accessibility.
 In cases where organizations have a strong need to control data product access and overview use cases, this may be an interesting consideration.
-However, we acknowledge that BP6 somewhat conflicts with Dehghani's \cite{Dehghani2022DataScale} emphasis on the easy accessibility of data products throughout the organization and the motivational factors of speed (MF1) and accessibility (MF3).
+However, we acknowledge that IS6 somewhat conflicts with Dehghani's \cite{Dehghani2022DataScale} emphasis on the easy accessibility of data products throughout the organization and may create new bottlenecks or silos (MF1, MF3)---therefore, IS6 needs to be applied carefully.